Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Carolina has two wins against the spread, and is 2-5 overall, at home this year.

-- In seven games at home this year, Carolina has hit the over three times.
+- In seven home games this season, Carolina has hit the over three times.

-- Away from home, Tampa Bay has two wins against the spread and is 4-3 overall.
+- Tampa Bay is 4-3 overall, with two wins against the spread, on the road.

-- The Buccaneers have one win ATS (1-1) away from home as 9.5-point favorites or more.
+- On the road, the Buccaneers have one win ATS (1-1) as 9.5-point favorites or more.

-- This year, in seven road games, Tampa Bay has gone over the total three times.
+- This season, in seven road games, Tampa Bay has gone over the total three times.

 Powered by Data Skrive.